shohei909/TypePacker/README.md

 Please refer to [the test cases](test/cases/sample/BytesPackerTestCase.hx) for more detailed usage.

-### Other format
+### Other formats

-Serialization is also possible for any format compatible with JSON.
+Serialization is also possible for any formats compatible with JSON.
 For example, Message Pack / Yaml.

 Please refer to [the Yaml test case](test/cases/sample/YamlPackerTestCase.hx).